Programs & Admissions

 We accept children with special needs with or without a therapeutic companion.

-Listed are base pricing for our programs.
-If you would like more information about pre-kindergarten classes, enrichment programs, or extended care.
+Fees listed are for our base programs.
+If you would like more information about private consultations with Cindy, pre-kindergarten classes, enrichment programs, or extended care (PM Extra Time, EarlyBird and LateBird) please call us.